 What Postmates is doing:

-- Postmates started offering no-contact delivery earlier this year.
-It’s an option customers can choose when they place an order, and they give specific instructions for where to drop off their order
+- Postmates started offering no-contact delivery in March 2020.
+It’s an option customers can choose when they place an order, and they give specific instructions for where to drop off their order.

 What Grubhub is doing: